ImperialCollegeLondon/pyrealm/README.md

 The `pyrealm` package uses [semantic versioning](https://semver.org/) and the list below summarise the major changes:

-* Version `3.0.0`: extended phenology module, small breaking API changes to standardise function names and arguments.
+* Version `3.0.0`: extended and updated phenology and demography modules, small breaking changes to standardise function and class names and arguments.
 * Version `2.0.0`: wide refactor of P Model code to a new API, extension of the package functionality to include the SPLASH v1 model and experimental modules developing functionality for plant demography and phenology.